salman-abedin/bolt/README.md

 - Inotify-tools

 ## Usage

+- These are shellscripts, do the typical drill

 - Create a **whitelist** and a **blacklist** file in **~/.config/bolt**.
 Here is a couple of [examples]()